Plan the conversation carefully.

 Line to test

-My limit around a crossed boundary is this, and my follow-through will be this if it keeps happening.
+My limit around what to do is this, and my follow-through will be this if it keeps happening.

 Pause check